-Section VI addresses long-term implementation procedures for the property, including planning and design review processes, amendments to the plan and a long-term development implementation and monitoring program.
+Section V addresses administration and implementation procedures for the property, including planning and design review processes, Village Subarea planning, amendments to the plan and an annual implementation and monitoring program.

-VII) Regulatory Development Standards
+VI) Regulatory Development Standards

-Section VII defines the general development standards that will guide overall growth and development and provide flexibility, while ensuring consistency, predictability, and the protection of the public health, safety and welfare.
+Section VI defines the general development standards that will guide overall growth and development of the property, providing some flexibility, while ensuring consistency, predictability, and the protection of the public health, safety and welfare.